statelyai/xstate/.changeset/mean-oranges-dress.md

 'xstate': minor
 ---

-The new `TagsFrom` helper type extracts the type of `tags` from any type which uses tags (when typegen is enabled):
+The new `TagsFrom` helper type extracts the type of `tags` from a state machine when typegen is enabled:

 ```ts
 const machine = createMachine({